-There are 4 tipis at the Windmere site, raised up on the hill with the most amazing views overlooking the lake below with plenty of greenery for the children to run free and explore, ours even created their own fossil factory where they were finding stones and, apparently, creating fossils.
+There are 4 teepees at the Windmere site, raised up on the hill with the most amazing views overlooking the lake below with plenty of greenery for the children to run free and explore.
+Ours even created their own fossil factory where they were finding stones and, apparently, creating fossils.
 It was a total joy to watch them play in the open field knowing they were safe and happy.
 In the evening we played variations of rugby and football, hide and seek and even hill rolling till the sun started to set.

-The tipis are set up with 4 beds and an open space in the middle.
-Had the weather been bad we certainly could have stayed inside and played games with the boys without feeling couped up as they are surprisingly spacious, but as luck would have it we were able to play outside late into the evening, much to the delight of the children.
+The teepees are set up with 4 beds and an open space in the middle.
+Had the weather been bad we certainly could have stayed inside and played games with the boys without feeling cooped up as they are surprisingly spacious, but as luck would have it we were able to play outside late into the evening, much to the delight of the children.

-As a family we love the great outdoors and the freedom it gives the children to explore, run and laugh loudly, which is why we love camping.
-But when you are only staying for one night or you simply don’t want the hassle of putting up a tent just for one night or you want to move around the area from site to site exploring, then glamping with the YHA is most definitely the answer as everything is set up and ready for your arrival so you can start exploring straight away.
+As a family we love the great outdoors, camping and family friendly festivals.
+The freedom it gives the children to explore, run and enjoy nature is priceless.
+But when you are only staying for one night or you simply don’t want the hassle of putting up a tent then glamping in the YHA Lake District is most definitely the answer as everything is set up and ready for your arrival so you can start exploring straight away.

 The teepees are spacious, already set up with beds and bedding, close to camping amenities like showers and toilets but also only a short walk away from the main house and the bar and restaurant.
 They are very affordable, this one was £59 for a family of 4 for one night, meaning the majority of families can afford to go. so if you and your family are looking for mini adventures, ways to explore England and Wales and most importantly, make those precious family memories that will last a life time then check out the YHA website for some cracking deals.